Pick Your Promo: Free LLC + Free Service

 • Annual state filing fees are required

-• In addition to paying federal, state, local, FICA and self-employment taxes (Medicare and Social Security), you may need to pay state business taxes and unemployment taxes.
+• In addition to federal, state, local, FICA, and self-employment taxes (Medicare and Social Security), you may need to pay state business and unemployment taxes.

 Deciding between LLCs and Sole Proprietorships

 Many business owners, such as freelancers or consultants, begin with a sole proprietorship because it’s simple.
-Not only is minimal paperwork required, but the formation cost is quite low, which is appealing to new business owners.
-In addition, taxes are simple for sole proprietors because a separate business tax return is not required.
+Not only is minimal paperwork required, but the formation cost is quite low, which appeals to new business owners.
+In addition, sole proprietors do not need to file a separate business tax return, making taxes simple.

-However, it is important to keep in mind that sole proprietorships do not provide business owners with legal protection for personal assets.
-Consequently, business owners could end up bankrupt if their business does not succeed or experiences unexpected difficulties.
+However, always bear in mind that sole proprietorships do not provide business owners with legal protection for personal assets.
+Consequently, business owners could end up bankrupt if they do not succeed or experience unexpected difficulties.

-On the other hand, LLC owners are not personally liable for business debts, so business owners are protected in the event of a bankruptcy or lawsuit.
-In addition, LLCs provide tax flexibility as some business owners choose to elect corporate tax status for their LLC to save money.
+On the other hand, LLC owners are not personally liable for business debts, so they are protected in bankruptcy or a lawsuit.
+In addition, LLCs provide tax flexibility, as some business owners choose to elect corporate tax status for their LLCs to save money.

-When it comes to forming your business, we know it can be complicated.
-Luckily, you don’t have to navigate the waters alone.
-Our team of business startup specialists are here for your business needs.
+We know it can be complicated when it comes to forming your business.
+Luckily, you don’t have to do it alone.
+Our team of business startup specialists is here for your business needs.

 Incorporating is the most powerful thing you can do to legitimize your startup.
-And at IncAuthority.com, our setup LLC services are 100% free.
-Always.
-So, don’t wait.
-Form your new LLC today and enjoy the protection due to you and your business under the law.
+And at IncAuthority.com, our setup LLC services are always FREE.
+Don’t delay—start your new LLC and enjoy the protection due to you and your business under the law.

-No. A limited liability company (LLC) cannot be a sole proprietor.
-Entrepreneurs often ask this question assuming that more than one person has to operate an LLC.
-But an individual can do business as an LLC.
+No. An LLC can’t be a sole proprietor.
+People would often ask this question, assuming that more than one person has to operate an LLC.
+However, an individual can do business as an LLC.
 If you are a sole proprietor, you own and operate your own business, but it is not a corporation.
+An LLC is a business structure that is not a corporation or sole proprietorship.

 Share this article: